mozhdeh-farhadi/k8s_in_python/README.md

 # K8s_in_python
 Connects to a K8s cluster, Displays Pods, Containers of a Pod and events in the endpoints using Python.
 ## Requirements
-Have a running Kubernetes cluster.
+Access to a running Kubernetes cluster.

-Install python.
+Python3 is installed on your machine.

+### Notes
 The code is tested in Linux/Mac Operating Systems.

 The scripts are written for bash shell.

 ## Prepare the Virtual Environemnt for python